Are you experiencing slow performance, clutter, or functionality issues with your WordPress site?

 To retain specific files such as themes, images, or plugins before the reset, navigate to the wp-content folder.
 Hover over the desired file, right-click, and choose the option to compress it.

 Once compressed, find the compressed file, right-click, and select the Download option.
 Some files may allow immediate download without compression.
-Download these files as you’ll reupload them after the website reset.
+Download these files, and you’ll reupload them after the website reset.

 After deleting files, it’s time to reinstall a new WordPress website.